 Once they’re in your event, attendees will need some guidance as far as where to go.
 Crowd control can become a complicated science, and there are industry-accepted best practices for things like crowd density and traffic flow.
 This post won’t go into that level of detail, but there are a few key things to remember when it comes to your crowd control fence.

 Use temporary fence to delineate things like queues so that there is a clear order to things.
 This can help control crowding, and also keep the peace!
 Not having a clear queue can cause frustrations and rising tension, possibly even resulting in a scuffle.
-Maintaining the order can help keep your attendees safe.
+Maintaining the order is essential to keeping event attendees safe.

 You should also use barriers to cordon off unsafe areas.
 As an example, if you’ll be using a large generator at your event, build a compound around it using rental fence.
 Have fence set up along roads, parking lots, and other areas where attendee safety could be threatened by vehicular traffic.
 Don’t forget to fence off any performers’ trailers!
 This will help to maintain the safety of your artists by protecting them from intrusive fans.
 Adding privacy screening will also keep prying eyes away.